Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The definition of discrimination is, ‘the unjust or prejudicial treatment of different categories of people or things, especially on the grounds of race, age, or sex‘

 We live in the 21st century, the most modern, advanced period of civilization that has walked the face of this planet and yet, if I were a betting man, I’d say you’d be hard pressed to find someone who hasn’t experienced, or who doesn’t know of someone who has experienced discrimination in one form or another.
 In spite of these first few famous words of the Universal Declaration of Human Rights about humankind and discrimination, “All human beings are born free and equal in dignity and rights.”

 And it behooves us to ask the question: Why is it when we are putting such great effort, education and vast sums of money into ‘integration’, trying to get people to live decently and harmoniously together are we having such appalling results?

-When you think about it, child labor is discrimination… why do so many adults treat children, sometimes their own, that way?
+When you think about it, child labor is part of humankind and discrimination… why do so many adults treat children, sometimes their own, that way?
 Why do we have publicity campaigns against certain merchandise when it is known such labor practices are behind their manufacture?

 Hippocrate aux enfers – Hippocrate in Hell (my translation)

-A very well know doctor in France, Michel Cymes, has just published a book with this title.
-It is an enquiry into the sinister experiments of the Nazi doctors in the death camps during WWII.
+A very well known doctor in France, Michel Cymes, has just published a book with this title.
+It is an inquiry into the sinister experiments of the Nazi doctors in the death camps during WWII.